kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 ### Request Body <!-- omit in toc -->

+> The request must contain:
+> - the current user's password
-> The current user's password, an arbitrary challenge string and a list of credential which will be included in the presentation.
+> - an arbitrary challenge string
+> - a list of credential names which will be included in the presentation

 ```json
 {